 The Excela Health School of Anesthesia is a 27 ½ month program in Nurse Anesthesia.
-The School of Anesthesia, in conjunction with Saint Vincent College in Latrobe, offers a Master of Health Science in Nurse Anesthesia.
-Graduates of the school are eligible to sit for the National Certification Examination administered by the National Board on Certification and Recertification of Nurse Anesthetists (NBCRNA)
+The School of Anesthesia, in conjunction with Saint Vincent College in Latrobe, currently offers a Master of Health Science in Nurse Anesthesia.
+Graduates of the school are eligible to sit for the National Certification Examination administered by the National Board on Certification and Recertification of Nurse Anesthetists (NBCRNA).

 Our primary goals are to:

 - Educate registered nurses in the theory and clinical practice of anesthesia.

 - Educate these anesthetists to administer safe, effective anesthesia.